Form Inputs Validation by Model CodeIgniter 4 Tutorial

 Create View Layout

-As, we have taken fields as name, email, mobile.
-So with respective with these fields we need to set the user layout.
+As, form have input fields as name, email, mobile.
+So with respective to these fields need to create a form.

 Let’s create a view file add-member.php inside /app/Views folder.